 A: By banding one column at a setting, the risk of having a complication is 1% (of which pain and bleeding would be most frequent).
 If more than one column is banded at the same session, the complication rate increases to 6-10%.
-In the case of multiple bandings, you may also see a case of urinary retention.
+In the case of multiple bandings, you may also see an issue with urinary retention.

 Q:Is the procedure really painless?

 A:Yes!
 After the banding procedure is performed, it is important that the patient feel no pain or pinching sensation.
 If they do, a simple band adjustment during a rectal examination will alleviate the problem.
 A feeling of fullness, pressure or tenesmus is normal.
 The patient will certainly feel the examination, and if they have spasm or a partially healed fissure, that exam will be uncomfortable, but the banding itself, and the post-banding period should be painless.

 A: The techniques that we espouse allow for an excellent clinical response without trapping a tremendous amount of tissue in the band.
 The band works in two ways: both to help cut off some of the “feeders” to the pile, but most importantly, it causes submucosal scarring, helping to reestablish some of the suspensory connections between the mucosa and the muscularis that are broken down in patients with hemorrhoids.
 We are not performing a “mini-hemorrhoidectomy”, but rather, more of a “hemorrhoidopexy” with the banding procedure.
 In fact, the combination of being able to place the bands a bit higher, grabbing only the appropriate amount of tissue, banding a single column at a session, and the atraumatic nature of the procedure using the CRH O’Regan System combine to provide the superior results that have been found using this technique!